-A backpack that can pack meat preferred.
-Your day pack will carry your “day hunting essential gear”.
-Please note: when you have an elk down, our pack llamas may not be able to get right to kill spot.
-Therefore, as a team, we’ll have to pack your elk meat in our packs to a rendezvous spot accessible to the llamas.
-Checkout the Mystery Ranch Hunting Packs or similar
+A backpack that can pack meat out is necessary.
+Especially for our self-guided hunters.
+Your backpack will carry your “day hunting essential gear”.
+Please note: when you have an animal down, our pack llamas may not be able to get right to kill spot.
+Therefore, as a team, you’ll have to pack your meat in your backpacks to a rendezvous spot accessible to the llamas.
+Checkout the Mystery Ranch Hunting Packs or similar.

 - Backpack Rain Cover.

 Fourth rule of our operation: protect the gear.